kr55/azure-elastic-jobs-manager-docs/index.md

 {: .fs-6 .fw-300 }

 ## Key Features
-- **Intuitive UI**: Navigate through a well-designed user interface to manage your Azure Elastic Jobs with ease.
+- **Intuitive UI**: Navigate through a well-designed user interface to easily manage your Azure Elastic Jobs.
 - **Efficient Job Management**: Create, configure, and monitor your elastic jobs across multiple Azure SQL databases.
-- **Direct Integration**: Works seamlessly with Azure Elastic Jobs service, offering a direct pipeline to your database jobs without the need for web portal access.
+- **Direct Integration**: Works seamlessly with Azure Elastic Jobs service, offering a direct pipeline to your database jobs without needing web portal access.

 ## How It Works
 - **Job Configuration**: Set up and manage job agents, targets, and credentials directly within Visual Studio.
-- **Job Execution**: Execute T-SQL scripts across a collection of databases and monitor their performance in real-time.
+- **Job Execution**: Execute T-SQL scripts across a collection of databases and monitor their performance in real time.
-- **Scheduling**: Automate your database maintenance tasks by scheduling jobs to run at specific times or intervals.
+- **Scheduling**: Automate your database maintenance tasks by scheduling jobs to run at specific times or intervals in your preferred timezone.

 ## Getting Started
-- **Easy Setup**: Install the extension and connect to your Azure elastic jobs database to start managing your elastic jobs right away.
+- **Easy Setup**: Install the extension and connect to your Azure elastic jobs database to start managing your elastic jobs immediately.
 - **Comprehensive Documentation**: Refer to our detailed documentation for step-by-step guides and best practices.

 Leverage the power of Azure Elastic Jobs with the convenience of your desktop environment.
-Download the Azure Elastic Jobs Manager extension today and take the first step towards efficient database management!
+Download the Azure Elastic Jobs Manager extension today and take the first step toward efficient database management!